-Malvern Pre-School anticipates that a portion of students will be learning English as an additional language, and teachers are trained to ensure children acquire good standards in the English language.
-Mandarin speaking teachers will also work with students and a prominent feature of the curriculum is to expose children from diverse cultural backgrounds to the Chinese language.
+Several students are learning English as an additional language, and teachers are trained to ensure children acquire good standards in the English language.
+Mandarin speaking teachers will also work with students, and a prominent feature of the curriculum is to expose children from diverse cultural backgrounds to the Chinese language.

-Each classroom will have native English speaking teachers and Mandarin speaking teachers, who will guide children in practising and consolidating their first language and then acquiring the other.
-Mandarin Chinese language skills are delivered by native level speakers with Chinese teaching qualifications.
-When children are in the company of, or working with a teacher, her native language must be spoken.
+Each classroom has native English speaking teachers and Mandarin speaking teachers, who guide children in practising and consolidating their first language and then acquiring the other.
+Mandarin Chinese language skills are delivered by native-level speakers with Chinese teaching qualifications.
+When children are in the company of, or working with, a teacher, her native language must be spoken.

-With a total capacity of 140 children, 7 classes with a maximum of 20 children and staff to student ratios of 3:20 in pre-Nursery and 1:10 in Nursery to KG3, children will be well supported in terms of teacher attention.
+With a total capacity of 140 children, 7 classes with a maximum of 20 children, and staff to student ratios of 3:20 in pre-Nursery and 1:10 in Nursery to KG3, children are well supported in terms of teacher attention.

 All English-speaking Early Years staff are qualified with a Bachelor of Education or PGCE and extensive experience.
-They will be supported by another full-time Mandarin teacher with a recognised certificate in Early Childhood education.
+They are supported by another full-time Mandarin teacher with a recognised certificate in Early Childhood education.

-Parents will be informed regularly about their child’s progress.
-Children will be issued with a School Report towards the end of term and Parent-Teacher Conferences will follow the issuing of the school report, guiding the teacher-parent PTC discussions.
+Parents are informed regularly about their child’s progress.
+Children are issued with a School Report towards the end of term and Parent-Teacher Conferences follow the issuing of the school report, guiding the teacher-parent PTC discussions.

-In the Academic Year 2017-18, the Pre-School is opening half-day and full-day programmes for Pre-Nursery (2 – 3 years) and Kindergarten 1 (3 – 4 years), and full day programme only for Kindergarten 2 (4 – 5 years) and Kindergarten 3 (5 – 6 years).
-It will also offer an adult-accompanied 1.5-hour playgroup for children aged from 6 months to 2 years old.
+The Pre-School is open for half-day and full-day programmes for Pre-Nursery (2 – 3 years) and Kindergarten 1 (3 – 4 years), and full day programme only for Kindergarten 2 (4 – 5 years) and Kindergarten 3 (5 – 6 years).
+It also offers an adult-accompanied 1.5-hour playgroup for children aged from 6 months to 2 years old.

-With the prior experience of the Malvern College International team, the skills and experience of the Principal and the clear evidence of commitment and substantial investment in the opening of both the Malvern College Pre-school and the College itself in 2018-19, Whichschooladvisor is very much looking forward to seeing the commitments and plans of the founders turn into a reality.
+With the prior experience of the Malvern College International team, the skills and experience of the Principal, and the clear evidence of commitment and substantial investment in the opening of both the Malvern College Pre-school and the College itself in 2018-19, Whichschooladvisor can see the commitments and plans of the founders turn into a reality.
 We think Malvern College Pre-school Hong Kong will be rather special.